openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetWeaponState.md

 - Weapon states include reloading, shooting, out of ammo, etc.
 - Use this to check the current status of the NPC's weapon
 - State values correspond to PlayerWeaponState constants
-- Useful for AI decision making and combat monitoring

 ## Related Functions